powerpak/pathospot-compare/README.md

 `rake mauve` requires you to set the `IN_FOFN`, `OUT_PREFIX`, `SEED_WEIGHT`, and `LCB_WEIGHT` environment variables.
 See [Environment variables](#environment-variables) for a description of each.

-`IN_FOFN` is a file containing the full paths (one per line) to FASTA files containing contigs for whole genome sqeuences that you intend to compare with [Mauve].
+`IN_FOFN` is a file containing the full paths (one per line) to FASTA files containing contigs for whole genome sequences that you intend to compare with [Mauve].

 [Mauve]: http://asap.genetics.wisc.edu/software/mauve/